In the spring of 1977,

 A regional destination that offers customers a unique opportunity not only to taste great apple cider and apple cider donuts, but to see where and how the cider and donuts are made.

 Not all things are the same though; unlike the early days, the Louisburg Cider Mill has grown beyond just the manufacture of apple cider and donuts.
-The Cider Mill continues traditions of hosting the Annual Easter Egg Hunt, the Cider Mill Century Bicycle Tour, Cider Mill Swap Meets, Ciderfest, Corn Maze and Pumpkin Patch, and many more events and activities that align with the mission of the business.
+The Cider Mill continues traditions of hosting the Annual Easter Egg Hunt, Cider Mill Swap Meets, Ciderfest, corn maze and pumpkin patch, and many more events and activities that align with the mission of the business.
 Now in the third generation of leadership, the Louisburg Cider Mill team is eager to continue the traditions that have been developed in the last 40 years, and is excited for the opportunity to continue the work that has become near and dear to so many.

 ➤ Our Mission is to create wholesome products and experiences that unite families and add richness to life.
 It is our sincere hope that we have the opportunity to fulfill our mission with you and your extended family.